mikenakis/Public/bytecode/README.md

 The project is still in an immature state of development, so the following must be noted:

 1. Since I don't want to be dealing with versioning just yet, the artifacts are all snapshots.
 This means that every time you get the artifacts, you get the latest version of whatever it is that I am working on.
 2. My style of development involves extensive refactoring all the time, so with each commit everything changes.
-And since the artifacts are snapshots, this means that if you start coding against my stuff, your code ***will*** stop compiling each time you re-obtain my artifacts.
+And since the artifacts are snapshots, this means that if you start coding against my stuff, your code ***will*** fail to compile each time you re-obtain my artifacts.
 3. Signatures are not supported yet.
-Strictly speaking, signature support is not necessary for a bytecode framework due to type erasure, but it is still nice to have, and it should be noted that it is currently missing.
+Luckily, type erasure makes it (strictly speaking) unnecessary for a bytecode framework to support generic type information, but it is still nice to have, and it should be noted that it is currently missing.
 4. The highest fully supported java version is 8.
 In order to support Java 16 I still have to add handling for the following:
    1. Records.
    2. Modules.
-5. Even within the subset of functionality of the JVM that I am in theory currently supporting, there are a few edge/fringe/rarely stumbled upon things that are missing.
-Since I am constantly working on them, their list is changing, so search for "TODO" in the code to find them.
+5. Even within the subset of functionality of the JVM that I am in theory currently supporting, there are a few edge / minor / rarely-stumbled-upon things that are lacking.
+For example, `throws_target` still contains an index into the exception table instead of a reference to the actual exception type descriptor; this means that you have to be careful to code the right index; it is not a big deal, and you are unlikely to even encounter the scenario, but it is worth noting.
+Since I am constantly working on these minor issues, their list is changing, so search for "TODO" in the code to find them.
 6. There will almost certainly be bugs.

-## How does working with mikenakis-bytecode look like?
+## How does working with *mikenakis-bytecode* look like?

-If you want to get an idea of how it looks like to be working with mikenakis-bytecode, you can check out the tests, and also see how it is used in these projects:
+If you want to get an idea of how it looks like to be working with *mikenakis-bytecode*, you can check out the tests, and also see how it is used in these projects:

 For dumping the contents of class files in `mikenakis-classdump` (https://github.com/mikenakis/Public/tree/master/classdump)